Friday, November 1, 2024

 MULTICULTURAL EDUCATION? it's humbug and here's why

-Consider the intolerant and dogmatic Wahhabi branch of Sunni Islam.
-(The religious sect that dominates Saudi Arabia and promotes it with vast amounts of oil money throughout the Muslim world.)
-These true believers see the world as divided between good guys who subscribe to their hard right version of Islam, and Godless apostates or heretics.
+For instance, members of cultures little influenced by the enlightenment are likely to view multiculturalism with anger, fear and repulsion.
+Consider the Wahhabi branch of Sunni Islam.
+(The retrograde dogmatic religious sect dominating Saudi Arabia and promoting intolerance with vast amounts of oil money throughout the Muslim world.)
+Wahhabi true believers divide the world between good guys who subscribe to their version of Islam and Godless heretics.
 How do the Wahhabi deal with unbelievers?
 They silence them.
-And if they must be flogged, jailed, even liquidated, to achieve that, so be it.
+And if they must be flogged, jailed, even liquidated, to achieve that silence, so be it.

-Hope this an exaggeration?
+Is this an exaggeration?
 In 2004 a Saudi royal study group found that the kingdom's religious studies curriculum "encourages violence toward others, and misguides the pupils into believing that in order to safeguard their own religion, they must violently repress and even physically eliminate the 'other.'
-Embarrassed by this finding, high ranking Saudi officials promised to eliminate such intolerant dogmatism from their curriculum.
+Embarrassed by this finding by their own study group, high ranking Saudi officials promised to eliminate the cited intolerant dogmatism from their curriculum.
 But years later, when the Washington Post analyzed "reformed" Saudi religion texts, they found the self-same, intolerant preachments.

-Let's imagine someone like Professor Nieto teaching in Saudi Arabia and trying to follow her own multicultural prescription.
-She openly affirms all religious views.
+Let's imagine someone like Professor Nieto teaching in Saudi Arabia while trying to follow her own multicultural prescription.
+Let's say she openly affirms the value of all religious views.
 What do you think her fate would be?
-And before you decide, consider that in 2005, a Saudi teacher cautiously suggested that Jews and the New Testament could be viewed positively.
-He was not only fired, but sentenced to 750 lashes and sent to prison.
+And before you decide, consider that in 2005, a Saudi teacher cautiously suggesting that Jews and the New Testament could be viewed positively, was not only fired, but sentenced to 750 lashes and sent to prison.
 (He was eventually pardoned, but only following intense international protests.)

-If Professor Nieto actually "affirmed diversity" in a Saudi classroom she would doubtless suffer serious negative consequences.
-And since this is a misogynistic culture and Professor Nieto is a woman, a severe outcome would be especially likely.
-One wonders, if the good professor would still "affirm diversity?"
-Would she stick to her prescription if it put her own neck on the chopping block?
+If Professor Nieto actually "affirmed diversity" in a Saudi classroom she would doubtless suffer for it.
+And since this cultural backwater is misogynistic and Professor Nieto is a woman, a severe outcome would be especially likely.

 Is Saudi Arabia unique?
 Is it an island of intolerance in a tolerant world?
 Of course not.
-Religious intolerance is so common that tolerance is often a novelty.
-And this is especially true where believers subscribe to a religion that asserts that it, and only it, commands THE truth.
+Religious and related cultural intolerance is so common that tolerance is often a novelty.
+And this is especially true when believers subscribe to a religion that asserts that it, and only it, commands THE truth.

-If a teacher really set out to affirm diversity how should they deal with another culture's practice of, say, hating and persecuting homosexuals?
+Should a teacher actually set out to affirm diversity how should he or she deal with another culture's practice of, say, hating and persecuting homosexuals?
 (Some cultures even put them to death!)
-That sure doesn't blend well in any imaginary cultural rainbow.
+That murderous intolerance sure doesn't blend well in any imaginary cultural rainbow.
 What about pre-marital sex.
-That's a pretty common practice in many societies.
+That's a pretty common practice.
 But an Iranian couple accused of enjoying each other were sentenced to death, buried up to their necks in sand, and stoned to death.
-Should an American teacher affirm that diversity?
+Should an American teacher affirm that kind of diversity?

 There are cultures and subcultures that condone selling one's own daughter into prostitution, throwing battery acid in the face of girls who merely want to go to school, killing one's sister for "dishonoring" the family, hiring amateurs to carve out the clitoris of little girls with razor blades, forbidding female inclusion in a last will and testament, assigning women second rate legal standing, ad naseum.
 Should these differences be accepted, respected, and used as a basis for learning and teaching?
 Of course not.
-But the multiculturalists pretend such practices don't exist.
-Why?
-Because it reveals their prescription to be simple-minded happy talk.
+But advocates of multiculturalism either pretend such practices don't exist or are too ignorant to be aware of it.
+At bottom, their prescription is simply more of the simple-minded happy talk that badly hampers serious educational discourse.

 Monday, September 2, 2024

-It often pays to cheat, so why not?
+It often pays to cheat, so why not do it?
 There are two sorts of reasons.
 The first involves looking out for number one.
 The second involves honor and character.
 Let’s examine both.

 Looking Out for Number One

-Sometimes students cheat, because they don’t fully realize what might happen if they are caught.
-Yet few things enrage educators more than cheating.
+Few things enrage real educators more than cheating.
 If they take their profession seriously, they will take weighty measures against guilty students.
 These can include such things as:

 • Double weighted zeros on the test or assignment